-15.1.
-Appointing an auditor
+15.1 Appointing an auditor

-15.1.1.
-Use of an approved auditor
+15.1.1 Use of an approved auditor

-The relevant entity must select an auditor from the list of approved auditors published by the commission on the ESC website.
-If your preferred auditor is not on the list, they can apply via the ESC website.
+The relevant entity must select an auditor from the list of approved auditors published by the commission on the commission website.1 If your preferred auditor is not on the list, they can apply via the commission website.
 See: Clause 17: List of independent auditors and approved auditors.

-15.2.
-Briefing the auditors
+15.2 Briefing the auditors